-'I will cooperate, won't not leave country,' says Robert Vadra on ED investigation
+'I will cooperate, won't leave country,' says Robert Vadra on ED investigation

 "Will not allow my name to be used for political blackmail, have always maintained that we will cooperate, but the process should be fair and legal.
 I am not running away or going to live in some other country, " said Vadra.

-The Enforcement Directorate had summoned Vadra earlier in the case, he had not appeared before the agency.
+The Enforcement Directorate (ED) had summoned Vadra earlier in the case, he had not appeared before the agency.
 In September 2015, the Enforcement Directorate registered a criminal case under the Prevention of Money Laundering Act (PMLA), alleging that Vadra-owned Sky Light Hospitality had bought a piece of land in Kolayat, Bikaner, on the cheap and sold it at an extremely high premium through illegal transactions.

 Also Read | Kapil Sibal backs Robert Vadra, says 'government is falsely accusing him'

-The Enforcement Directorate (ED) on Dec 8 questioned four persons, including a Congress worker and two employees of Robert Vadra, in connection with defence deals.
+The ED on Dec 8 questioned four persons, including a Congress worker and two employees of Robert Vadra, in connection with defence deals.
 An ED team raided at the residence of the Congress worker and Robert Vadra's close aide Jagdish Sharma in the morning and took him to its office for questioning.